WE BELIEVE IN COLLABORATION BETWEEN YOU AND YOUR CLINICIAN.

 Maintenance is a critical part of the healing process.
 Learn more about how to properly wear and care for your prescribed orthosis below.

-Jenn Poirer is a pediatric physical therapist located in Fort Mill, SC.
+Jenn Poirier is a pediatric physical therapist located in Fort Mill, SC.
 In this video, Russ chats with Jenn about how parents can help with their kids' physical therapy while staying at home.
-Right now kids that are normally active – getting up and ready for school,...
+Watch the video above to learn more.
+Full Transcript: [Intro]: A...

 Suggested Wearing Schedule: Your doctor has prescribed an AFO to address a foot and ankle issue.
 Because the AFO is made of a rigid material, it is important to get used to it gradually.
 Use the AFO as recommended by your doctor or therapist, and keep all of your...